 Rashes are itchy and irritating, make babies uncomfortable and cranky, especially those under the baby’s neck.
-Rash under baby neck sometimes happens because their skin is tender and delicate.
-This absorbs damp and dirt due to the skin folds around the neck, exposing them to rashes.
+Rash under baby neck sometimes happens because the skin is tender and delicate.
+This absorbs damp and dirt in the skin folds around the neck, exposing them to rashes.

 Rash under baby neck is a common skin issue and shouldn’t be a cause for worry though.
 Such rashes will disappear when babies can keep their necks without any assistance.